-According to the Irish Times, the move hopes to reduce the impact of tariffs in a no-deal Brexit.
+According to The Irish Times, it is hoped that the move will reduce the impact of tariffs in a no-deal Brexit.

-The announcement comes from a British-Irish bakery industry group, the National Association of British and Irish Flour Millers.
+The announcement came from British-Irish bakery industry group the National Association of British and Irish Flour Millers.

 The group highlighted that the majority of Ireland's flour is bought from mills in the UK, with Ireland only having one mill which could not hope to meet the demand for the entire market.